 During Jack the Ripper’s murders, Sickert was 28 and a little under 6 feet tall.
 He had light brown hair, a light complexion, and a mustache.
 It was close to descriptions that had been given of infamous serial killer, but nobody then gave a thought to Sickert in connection with the shadowy killer.

-In this theory, Sickert isn’t the murderer himself, but an accomplice to the crimes.
+In this theory, Walter Sickert isn’t the murderer himself, but an accomplice to the crimes.
 The book by Stephen Knight, Jack the Ripper: The Final Solution, said that Sickert was forced into being an accessory to the murders by the Royal Family member.

-The Sickert Theory That Really Stuck
+The Theory That Really Stuck

 But the theory that Walter Sickert was the man behind the Ripper murders didn’t fully pick up traction until well-known crime author Patricia Cornwell published her book Portrait of a Killer in 2002.
-Adding to the spotted “clues” in his paintings, Cornell used additional evidence to show that Sickert had the personality and psychology of a serial killer.
+Adding to the spotted “clues” in his paintings, Cornwell used additional evidence to show that Sickert had the personality and psychology of a serial killer.
 She even called on a team of forensic experts to analyze the Ripper letters for DNA matches and claimed to find mitochondria DNA that linked at least one Ripper letter to Sickert.

-Despite skeptics, Cornell didn’t let go of the theory.
+Despite skeptics, Cornwell didn’t let go of the theory.
 As recent as 2017, she said she was “more sure than ever” of Sickert’s involvement in the infamous murders, as scientific analysis showed that the paper he used was the same used in some of the mocking letters the Ripper supposedly sent to the police.
 Three Sickert letters and two Ripper ones came from a paper run of just 24 sheets.

 Cornwell also believed he continued to kill and had murdered as many as 40 victims.

-Many historians discount claims that Sickert is a suspect in the Jack the Ripper Murders.
+Many historians discount claims that Walter Sickert is a suspect in the Jack the Ripper Murders.
 But like so many of the theories that surround the unsolved mystery, believers of a particular theory will go to any length to prove that they are the ones who have finally cracked the case.